dssg/UPSG/doc/user_guide.rst

 Stages
 ------

 UPSG programs are a number of pipeline stages that are connected in the context of a pipeline.
 Each stage performs one task (for example, reading data from a csv, imputing data, selecting features, or running an estimator on data).
-Pipelines specify which stages should be run in order and with which data.
+Pipelines specify which stages should be run, in order they should be run, and with which data they should be run.
 For example, a simple pipeline might read data from a csv, impute that data by replacing NaNs with a constant value, and then write the imputed data to another csv.

 In UPSG, we would express that as follows::